 The module “Resource Management” enables you to link particular resources, such as rooms or vehicles, to the availability of your experiences.
 In this guideline we would just like to explain again the way in which this module works in some detail, and give you a few examples from practice along the way.

-Attention: Please note that this module is only available with the Business and Prokit rates.
-Find out here how you can change your tariff at any time.
+Attention: this module is only available with the Business and Prokit rates.

 What exactly are “Resources”?

-You are completely free to define your resources as you wish in your bookingkit account, as appropriate for your Experiences.
+You are completely free to define your resources as you wish in your bookingkit account, depending on your experiences.
 For instance, if you offer several Escape Rooms, one of your resources could be the room in which this is played.
-Perhaps you offers tours by quad bike or Segway?
+Perhaps you offers tours by quad bike or segway?
 Your vehicles would then be your resources, for instance.
-If you are an independent organiser of city tours, and offer several of these, you may logically only be able to conduct one tour at a time.
+If you are an independent organizer of city tours, and offer several of these, you may logically only be able to conduct one tour at a time.
 Then you need this module!

 Can I use the module?